yarrowtech/Nif-Website/DEPLOYMENT.md

 - Nodemailer with Gmail may require enabling "Less secure apps" or creating an App Password if the account has 2FA.
 Prefer creating an App Password and using that as `EMAIL_PASS`.
 - If you plan to use Vercel for both frontend and backend, Vercel's Serverless Functions can be used instead of Render; the current backend is a long-running Express server and maps more naturally to Render/Heroku.
 - Verify CORS if you change domain names; the server currently uses `cors()` with default settings (allows all origins).

+SendGrid quick setup
+1. Create a SendGrid account and generate an API key.
+2. In Render, set `SENDGRID_API_KEY` to the key and optionally `EMAIL_FROM`.
+3. Deploy.
+The server will use SendGrid and avoid SMTP port issues.

+Dry-run mode (test without sending)
+1. Set `DRY_RUN_EMAIL=true` in Render or locally (or in your `.env`).
+2. Submit the contact form; the server will log email contents and return success without sending messages.

 "Try it" locally
 - Backend: from `/backend` run